flavio-fernandes/pelican-blog/content/hacks/office-clock-part2.md

 [broadcast][inboxbcast] whatever it deems important.
 The motion sensor thread, for instance, [uses the mailbox][motionevent] to broadcast situations when motion detection starts or stops.

-And that is pretty much all I got on the description of the code for making oclock do its thing!
+That is pretty much all
+there is to the code for making oclock do its thing!
 My hope is that folks will not have trouble using/changing it for whatever purposes they can think of.

 ## Future enhancements

-##### Led strip encoding
+##### Led Strip Encoding

-Probably on the top of my laundry list is the addition of a parser that can take a string of values to represent a group of pixels and colors for the led strip.
-I already made the [html form able to provide][ledstriprawvalues] expose that, but the code behind it is still absent.
+Probably on the top of my list is the addition of a parser that can take a string of values to represent a group of pixels and colors for the led strip.
+I already made the [html form able to provide][ledstriprawvalues] that, but the code behind it is still absent.
 Sorry!
-A step beyond this goal will be to have another set of values to indicate what the pixels should become bright and dim in a loop on their on; like a heartbeat.
+A step beyond this goal is to have another set of values to indicate when the pixels should become bright and dim in a loop on their own; like a heartbeat.
 And blink.
 Adding animations is an endless and big ball of fun. :)

 ##### Sound